ARREARS: Money which is overdue and unpaid. Under Kansas law, child support, once it becomes past due, is a judgment.

 CSTC: Continued Subject To Call means no further hearings scheduled at this time.

-DCF: Department of Children and Families
+DCF: Department for Children and Families

 DCT: District Court Trustee